 Provenance: This collection was donated by many people between 1947 and 1983.
 A partial listing of donors includes: Mrs. Sara Coleman Porter; Mrs. Robert L. Beal; Mr. A.E.
 Weatherly; Mr. Howard Sartin; E.M.
 Oettinger; Edward Benbow; Mr. W. H. Houston; Travis Callum; Mr. W.A.
 Stern; Mrs. Bertha Fox Ballinger; Mr. William J. Moore; E.W.
 Bridges; Mrs. Jessie McPherson; Mrs. C.B.
 Foster; Mrs. Rose Stone; and Miss Lina Gray.
 A special contribution to this collection was that of E.M.
 Oettinger.
 Also, many of the first editions are from Paul S. Clarkson (see the Biographical Note in the Paul S. Clarkson Collection).

 Processing: This collection was organized and described by Archivist Karen Carroll in the early 1980s.
-It was digitized and reviewed by Archives Assistant Christine Dumoulin in August 2004.
+The finding aid was digitized and reviewed by Archives Assistant Christine Dumoulin in August 2004.

 The Porter Family: The Porter family moved into Greensboro in 1865 and took up residence in the Ruth Worth Porter house on West Market St. (later 424 W. Market St.).
 William’s grandmother, Ruth, lived with her spinster daughter Evelina (called “Miss Lina”).
 William (hereinafter referred to as WSP) spent most of his childhood there.
 After the death of their mother from tuberculosis in 1865, he and his brother were reared by his grandmother and aunt.